-Refer to the manufacturer's information provided in your Owner InfoCase.
+Please refer to the toilet manufacturer's information provided in your Owner InfoCase for operating and maintenance instructions.

-WASTE WATER SYSTEM (Holding Tanks)
+WASTE WATER SYSTEM (HOLDING TANKS)

 The drainage system is self-contained and uses two separate holding tanks to contain the waste water until it can be dumped at an appropriate waste water disposal site.
 This means you can use the toilet, sinks and shower even in areas where utility hookups are not available.